 Women’s fashion was also greatly influenced by the court.
 They wore Shalwars, Churidars, Dhiljia, Gharara, and farshi gharara (see above).
 Muslim women favored the pants style, and Hindu women, the skirt.
 In either style, the drawstrings were decorated at length with pearls and jewels (I feel drab)

 They wore lots of jewelry including earrings, nose jewelry, necklaces, bangles, belts, and anklets.

-Owing to the relative isolation of the ladies in court, fashion in the early days of the empire adhered to traditional dress of Khurasan and Persia.
-In time, the social and diplomatic relationships between the Mughal Dynasty and the rest of India (Rajputana in particular), led to more exchange in accoutrements.
+Owing to the relative isolation of the ladies in court, fashion in the early days of the empire adhered to the traditional dress of Khurasan and Persia.
+In time, the social and diplomatic relationships between the Mughal Dynasty and the rest of India (Rajputana in particular), led to more exchange in accouterments.

 Influence on Today’s Fashion

 Mughal fashions are most prominent in long lenghas, cholis, and peshwaz – flowing floor-length skirts that are most commonly seen in modern Pakistani bridal outfits.
 In menswear, it is common to see churidars and Jama, also known as sherwani.

 The use of heavy, embroidered silk is also derived from the Mughal Empire – where different kinds of silks were popular amongst emperors and their courts.